Nicol David: 2009–present: Achieving records

 Dominating on the squash courts, David beat Natalie Grinham to win her third consecutive Singapore Masters championship, and her third title within a month.
 She overcame Natalie in three sets with a score of 11–9, 11–8 and 11–9 for her fifth WISPA title of the year.
 David celebrated another milestone in her squash career by moving into her 41st month as world number one in the September Women's World Rankings thus surpassing her mentor Sarah Fitz-Gerald as the player with the third longest ever reign at the top of the women's rankings.
 On 12 September, David lost to Madeline Perry in the British Open quarter-final in a five set match that lasted for 76 minutes; 15 days later, she recovered to defeat arch-rival Natalie Grinham in the final of the World Open Championship, obtaining the title for a record fourth time.
 David ended the year on a low when she lost in the semis to Jenny Duncalf in both the Qatar Classic and the US Open, the former ending in five sets.

 David started 2010 ranked number 1 for the 42nd consecutive month.
 She appeared in the WISPA calendar for the month of January.
 David competed in her first tournament in March, the US$53,000 Chennai Open; she won all her matches in straight sets and was crowned as the champion, avenging two straight defeats to Jenny Duncalf in late 2009.
 Thirteen days later, in the Kuala Lumpur Open, David defeated the fourth seeded Egyptian Omneya Abdel Kawy who upset second seed Jenny Duncalf in the semi-finals in straight sets to win her second successive WISPA title of the year.
 It was David's sixth title in the Kuala Lumpur Open tournament as she had previously won it in 2000, 2002, 2005, 2007 and 2008.

 David had won five more tour titles since April.
-This include winning the "prestigious" World Open title on 22 September.
-The World Open win was David fifth thus equalling Sarah Fitz-Gerald's record for the most times World Open win.
+This include winning the World Open title on 22 September.
+The World Open win was David's fifth, equalling Sarah Fitz-Gerald's record for the most times World Open win.
 In October, in the women's singles final of the 2010 Commonwealth Games in Delhi, David defeated Jenny Duncalf 11–3, 11–5, 11–7 in 40 minutes to win the gold medal.
 David did not drop a game in the entire tournament, just as she did in the 2010 World Open in Egypt.

-Nicol David added another feather to her cap, becoming the first player – male or female – to win the US Open for the third straight year.
-The 31-year-old Nicol, a seven-time world champion and five-time British Open winner, exacted sweet revenge over Egyptian teenager Nour El Sherbini to win the US$115,000 (RM479,320) tournament in Philadelphia.
+David became the first player to win the US Open for the third straight year.